m21br/crypto-tracker/README.md

 # React Masterclass

-Learn and dominate the React ecosystem once and for all.
+Learn and dominate the React ecosystem once and for all. (nomadcoders)

+### Project

+- Crypto tracker
+- Trello clone
+- Nomflix clone
+- Gatsby 101

 ### Using: